jperon/lyluatex/README.en.md

     shell_escape_commands=$(kpsewhich -expand-var '$shell_escape_commands'),lilypond lualatex DOCUMENT.TEX

+On systems with low RAM, when working on big documents, you could encounter *buffer overflows* in `lilypond` calls.
+In that case, first compile with option `-draftmode`, then compile again without this option.

 You can also input music directly into your docoment with the `ly` environment.
 This is only recommended for very short snippets.
 For example:

     \begin{ly}